The Kelimutu Crater Lakes Ecolodge

-The lakes lie at 1,400 m. above sea level in the volcanic craters of Kelimutu and the water in the lakes is known to change colour suddenly.
+The lakes lie at 1,400m. above sea level in the volcanic craters of Kelimutu and the water in the lakes is known to change colour suddenly.
 A few years ago they were white, turquoise and red.
 In November 2009 they were black, turquoise and coca-cola coloured.
 In July 2010 the smallest , Tiwu Ata Mbupu, was clear bottle green, Tiwu Nuwa Muri Koo Fai, the largest, was turquoise from the copper below, Tiwu Ata Polo was moss green.
 The changing of colours is continuous process without clear explanation.

-This is a special area, accessed by flying into the Ngurah Rai Airport, is sacred to the Lio people.
+This is a special area, accessed by flying from Ngurah Rai Airport Bali, is sacred to the Lio people.
 It abounds in legends as the home of the spirits of people with special powers (not quite as stated on the notice boards).
 The spirits of ordinary mortals entered between the two enormous rocks, Konde (queen) and Ratu (king) found at the side of the road to the National Park, known as the gate of the spirits, Konderatu.

 Eco Friendly / Eco Certification